Laboratory Procedures Before Trying Long Essays

 - It can be convex, concave, or straight

-- Labial form of anterior are selected according to it
+- The labial form of the anterior is selected according to it

 - Example: Straight labial form for straight profile